SandersTDavid/Kitchen-Management-Tool/README.md

 4.1.
 Point the shell to the database, type: use kmt;

 4.2.
-Create tables in the database, Copy and Paste db.sql
+Create tables in the database, Copy and Paste tables from db.sql

 4.2.1.
 Check that it exists, type: show tables; and type: select * from tableName